Museum Policies, Accessibility & FAQ

 Large Print Guides

 Our Audio Tour is a great enhancement to the Museum experience.
-We also have a Large Print Guide of the Museum’s audio script that is available at the Guest Services desk.
+We also have a Large Print Guide of the Museum’s audio script that is available at the Guest Services Desk.
 Feel free to ask a Guest Relations Specialist for more information.

 If you require a guided tour, please contact us online or at (615) 416-2001 to reserve a tour guide two weeks prior to your visit.
+These requests are subject to the availability of a guide, and may have a range of time limitation.

 Assistive Listening Devices

-Our Audio Tour is a great enhancement to the Museum tour, and is T-coil compatible.
+Our Audio Tour is a great enhancement to the Museum tour and is T-coil compatible.
 Headsets are available upon request with the standard audio wand rental.
 We offer the tour in English, German, French, Japanese, and Spanish.

-Printed copies of our Audio Tour are available at our Guest Services desk.
+Printed copies of our Audio Tour are available at our Guest Services Desk.

 Sign Language Interpretation